Introduction to Bootable Flash Drives

 A Little Backstory

 USB Drives have been popularized for their ease of use and portability.
-While most people find themselves using them for simple tasks like storage, backup or data transfer between computers, few realize the full potential of flash drives.
-This series will cover the ways to unlock that potential and find new uses you may not have realized were possible.
+Most people find themselves using them for simple tasks like storage, backup or data transfer between computers.
+Few people actually know the full potential of flash drives.
+This series covers the ways to unlock that potential and find new uses you may not have realized were possible.
 From ultra-secure banking to entirely self-contained operating systems, flash drives can do so much more than just hold your photos.
 These uses all have one common function between them: bootability.
 A bootable flash drive will allow you to boot the computer from the file system on the flash drive rather than your hard drive.

 Bootable USB Drive Examples